Nscale stock $497.91 USD

 Frequently asked questions

-Is Nscale still a private company?
+Is Nscale a public or private company?

 What is Nscale's valuation?